rockchalkwushock/mep-api/README.md

 3. Read on `rate-limit` options.
 4. Test endpoint using `ethereal`.
 5. Improve validation with `joi`.
-6. Use email template once I have the logo.
+6. Add logo to email template.